Thewbi/armos/doc/timers/README.md

 Now what exactly is the system clock and what does 'derived' mean exactly?

 The system clock aka. apb_clock is the frequency of the GPU.
 That frequency is used as a base to derive the frequency of UART, SPI, ... and also the ARM timer peripheral.
 On a Raspberry Pi 1 this value is 250 Mhz by defaut.
 It can be configured in config.txt using the core_freq property.
-(Watch out to not overclock too hard and burn your chips up!)
+(Watch out to not overclock too hard and damage your chips!)

 The pre-divider register affects the clock of the ARM / CPU timer.
 The formula is: